 Complex engagements are often broken down into a multi-level project hierarchy, with each sub project potentially governed by a different department or business unit.
 The ability to embed projects into the costing sheet facilitates detailed insight into individual components of the engagement as well as the big picture overview of the entire project.

-Download the Project Business Automation Blueprint to learn how PBA creates a streamlined, comprehensive system for project-based companies.
+Download the Project Business Automation Quick Guide to learn how PBA creates a streamlined, comprehensive system for project-based companies.

 Why Project Costing is Key to Project Cost Control